Nazaria Ignacia March Mesa: Life

 Mesa later met Filippo Cortesi who expressed his desire to found a religious congregation dedicated to re-Christianizing the world and he discussed this when the pair met in Oruro.
 The two met on 22 June 1924 and that August she fell ill with a high fever.
 Cortesi met her on 15 August 1924 and gave her an image of the Blessed Virgin Mary as a token of goodwill and because it was the Feast of the Assumption.
 Mesa recovered and later went to La Paz on 2 December 1925 to hold a further discussion with her friend Cortesi.
 On 23 March 1925 she attended a celebration in which Cortesi consecrated five new bishops.

 Mesa left the order on 16 June 1925 to found a new religious congregation and rallied ten Bolivian women to join her in this effort while Cortesi approved the initial blueprint on 18 August 1925 while later discussing it more with her at length later that same week.
 This idea came about in 1920 when she attended a spiritual retreat.
 Mesa founded the Missionaries of the Crusade on 12 December 1926 and it later received diocesan approval on 12 February 1927 while later receiving the decree of praise from Pope Pius XI on 8 June 1935 and papal approval from Pope Pius XII on 9 June 1947 – the latter after her death.

-The first General Chapter for the order on 1 June 1930 saw the unanimous decision to elect her as the Superior General.
+The first general chapter for the order on 1 June 1930 saw the unanimous decision to elect her as the superior general.
 Mesa later embarked on a pilgrimage to Rome where she met Pope Pius XI in 1934 in a private audience.
 She told the pope at his feet that she wanted to die for the church but Pius XI told her: "Do not die but live and work for the church".
 Mesa travelled to Madrid in 1935 where she founded a home for the spiritual exercises to be run but left due to the dangerous and anti-religious Spanish Civil War.

-The nun arrived in Buenos Aires in Argentina in 1938.
+The religious sister arrived in Buenos Aires in Argentina in 1938.
 Her illness did not prevent her from taking part in the General Chapter held in Buenos Aires in 1943 before her death.
 She started to suffer from pneumonia on 14 May 1943 and was admitted to the Rivadavia hospital to recuperate – her condition worsened over the next two months before her death.